Panamax (Paracetamol)

 How It Works

-Panamax works by stopping pain messages from reaching the brain and acts in the brain to reduce fever.
+Panamax works by blocking pain signals from reaching the brain and helps to lower fever.

 How to Take Panamax